MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Açıklamalar

-`CSimpleStringT` Nesneyi yok etmek için bu yöntemi çağırın.
+`CSimpleStringT` nesnesini yok etmek için bu yöntemi çağırın.

 ## <a name="see-also"></a>Ayrıca bkz.